 Employee Letter and Email Examples

-No matter what your job, you will need to correspond professionally with your boss, colleagues, and/or your employees.
-Sometimes this will involve sending a physical letter.
-Other times it will only require a quick email.
+No matter what your job, you will need to correspond professionally with your boss, colleagues, and/or your employees throughout your career.
+Sometimes this will involve sending a physical letter, other times it will only require a quick email.

 Make sure you know the basic rules for sending polite and professional letters and emails.
 Also check out the letter and email examples below.
 Use these as templates for starting your own messages.